 Bamfield is a community located on Barkley Sound in British Columbia.
 The town is surrounded by Crown Land, Indian Reserves, and portions of the Pacific Rim National Park.

-Bamfield was populated by Huu-ay-aht of the Nuu-chah-nulth, the local indigenous people.
+Prior to European settlement, the Bamfield area was populated by Huu-ay-aht of the Nuu-chah-nulth, the local indigenous people.
 Europeans founded a small fishing community sometime in the late 1800s.
 Most of the indigenous people now live in the neighbouring village of Anacla about 3 miles (5 km) from Bamfield.
 In 1902, the Bamfield cable station was constructed as the western terminus of a worldwide undersea telegraph cable.
 The cable initially went to Fanning Island, a tiny coral atoll in the mid-Pacific, and from there continued to Fiji, New Zealand, and Australia.
-A second building, made of concrete, was built on the site in 1926 to replace the old wood structure.
+In 1926, a second building, made of concrete, was built on the site to replace the old wood structure.
 This building, designated a historic site in 1930, is now used by the Bamfield Marine Sciences Centre.

 Bamfield Marine Sciences Centre is a marine research station established in 1972 and operated by the University of Victoria, the University of British Columbia, Simon Fraser University, the University of Alberta, and the University of Calgary.
-The Centre hosts numerous public education programs in marine related science.
+The facility hosts undergraduate and graduate courses as well as numerous public education programs in the marine sciences.
 Read more here and here.
 Click here to download the CoastView app and explore Bamfield.